juxor/afaq/markdown/secI4.md

 Labour) the readers of the right-wing press who supported it are subjected to article after article complaining about _"Rip off Britain"_ and yet more increases in the prices charged for privatised utilities, services and goods.
-This, it must be stressed, if not to suggest that anarchists aim for nationalisation (we do not, we aim for socialisation and workers' self- management) but rather to indicate that privatising resources does not benefit the majority of people in a given society.
+This, it must be stressed, is not to suggest that anarchists aim for nationalisation (we do not, we aim for socialisation and workers' self- management) but rather to indicate that privatising resources does not benefit the majority of people in a given society.